trdroid/Ruby-on-Rails-Examples/README.md

 Install ruby from https://www.ruby-lang.org/en/downloads/

+Check to see if RubyGems is installed

+> gem -v

-Install rails
+Install rails using RubyGems

-> gem install rails
+> gem install rails (or) sudo gem install rails

+Install sqlite3 using RubyGems

+> gem install sqlite3

+*To deal with multiple versions of ruby*

+Ruby and Rails can also be installed using Ruby Version Manager (RVM)

+Different versions of Ruby can be managed with rbenv

 ### Model-View-Controller (MVC) Paradigm